-Croatia: The Office for Gender Equality covered the security expenses linked to the LGBTIQ Prides Marches in 2012 and 2013.
+Croatia: Office for Gender Equality financially supported LGBTIQ Pride March in 2012 and 2013 by covering the expenses of security.

 62. While increasing hostility to LGBT groups from representatives of some state authorities has been noted between 2013 and 2018, public condemnation of unlawful interferences with the right to expression and assembly have become more common in 16 of the responding countries.
-Authorities or politicians publicly condemning attacks and other infringements of the rights to freedom of expression and assembly of LGBT groups were mentioned by several states (Albania, Andorra, Austria, Belgium, Bosnia and Herzegovina, Czech Republic, Denmark, Georgia, Moldova, Montenegro, North Macedonia, Serbia, Slovak Republic, Slovenia, Spain, the United Kingdom).
+Authorities or politicians publicly condemning attacks and other infringements on the right to expression and assembly of LGBT groups were mentioned by several states (Albania, Andorra, Austria, Belgium, Bosnia and Herzegovina, Czech Republic, Denmark, Georgia, Moldova, Montenegro, North Macedonia, Serbia, Slovak Republic, Slovenia, Spain, the United Kingdom).